suryakarmakar/nodejs-programming/README.md

 This priority system is critical because heavy use of process.nextTick() can starve the event loop (causing delays in I/O).

+--

-5. The Thread Pool (libuv Thread Pool) -
+5. The Thread Pool (libuv Thread Pool):

 Not all operations in Node.js are handled by the event loop directly.
 When Node.js needs to perform CPU-intensive or slow I/O operations (like filesystem access, DNS lookups without OS optimization, compression, encryption), it delegates these to the libuv thread pool.

 1. By default, this pool has 4 worker threads.
 2. Operations are distributed across these threads in parallel.